 Welcome to this website.
 This is a collection of short notes on many topics related to stroke medicine.
 Many topics are being added and updated and it is an ongoing process.
 It has been written primarily as a rich learning environment for students and trainees but is open for all who want to learn about stroke.
 Stroke medicine is a challenging and fascinating clinical speciality.
 You need to have a good understanding of Neuroscience, Neuroanatomy, Neuropathology, Neuroimaging as well as acute medicine, geriatric medicine, cardiology and respiratory and palliative medicine.
 You need to be able to manage complexity and apply logic and critical thinking in making the diagnosis and working out the cause or causes of the stroke as well as assessing risks and benefits of clinical interventions.
-Key skills also include team working with good communication, decision making and problem solving skills.
+Key skills also include team working with good communication, decision making and problem-solving skills.
 Much of our time is spent talking with patients, families, nurses, therapists and radiological, medical and surgical colleagues.
-As you will see we spend a lot of time doing medical detective work to discover why a stroke has happened.
-Strokes happen at all ages and we see several patients each year who are in the late teens or early 20s with stroke.
-We also spend our time in trying to prevention strokes.
+As you will see we spend a lot of time doing medical detective work to discover why a stroke has happened as this allows us to try and prevent further strokes.
+Strokes can happen at all ages and we see several patients each year who are in the late teens or early 20s with stroke.
+We also spend our time in trying to prevent strokes and in those with modifiable risk factors.
 This is often done in the TIA clinic better called a stroke prevention clinic.
 Here we establish the diagnosis of TIA and screen and treat identifiable risk factors.
 Major risk factors include Atrial fibrillation and hypertension as well as many others.

 This is part of my work towards promoting free access to medical knowledge online also known as FOAMed.
 Please bookmark the page and share with colleagues and please come back again.
 I am chair of the Training and Education committee at British association of stroke physicians which I would recommend to any physicians working in the UK should join.
 This website does not reflect the views of BASP and only my own opinions.

 Recent changes and developments are coming quickly and we all need to get on with delivering these.
 The next few years will see the development of thrombectomy services throughout the UK using different models.
-It is vital that we use all the tools available to improve prognosis and outcome from this disease which is so disabling to many.
+It is vital that we use all the tools available to improve prognosis and outcome from this disease which is so disabling to so many of our patients.

 If you have any comments or would like to donate images or cases or any other teaching material then please contact me.
 I have based the content broadly on the Stroke and Vascular Fellowship curriculum.
 Stroke is constantly changing and will keep a record here of latest developments and interesting papers and references.